esp-rs/book/src/application-development/configuration.md

 You are free to do this in two ways:

 - By setting the environment variable.
-For example, in `esp-hal` if you want to place anonymous symbols in the RAM (`ESP_HAL_CONFIG_PLACE_ANON_IN_RAM`), which is set to `false` as default, you need to create an environment variable with the same name and modify its value.
+For example, in `esp-hal` if you want to place anonymous symbols in RAM (`ESP_HAL_CONFIG_PLACE_ANON_IN_RAM`), which is set to `false` by default, you need to create an environment variable with the same name and modify its value.

 - By setting the required parameter in `.cargo/config.toml` (this method also sets the environment variable):
     ```toml